ObsMod/pylawr/docs/source/user/field.rst

 Array conversion
 ----------------

-The accessor has also some additional methods to convert the :py:class:`~pylawr.RadarField` into another variable.
+The accessor also has some additional methods to convert the :py:class:`~pylawr.RadarField` into another variable.

 It is possible to convert the reflectivity to rain rate and vice versa (with *inverse=True*) with the :py:meth:`~pylawr.RadarField.zr_convert()` method.
-If no arguments are given then the normal Z/R relationship is assumed.
+If no arguments are given, then the normal Z/R relationship is assumed.
 To convert from `decibel` units into linear units and vice versa, the :py:meth:`~pylawr.RadarField.db_to_linear` method can be used.
-With the :py:meth:`~pylawr.RadarField.to_z()` method the radar field can be converted into linear reflectivity for any set radar variable (e.g. decibel rain rate).
+With the :py:meth:`~pylawr.RadarField.to_z()` method, the radar field can be converted into linear reflectivity for any set radar variable (e.g. decibel rain rate).
 The :py:meth:`~pylawr.RadarField.to_dbz()` method allows to convert the radar field into reflectivity with `dBZ` as unit.